metio/terraform-provider-k8s/docs/data-sources/k8s_nginx_org_policy_v1_manifest.md

 ### Optional

-- `spec` (Attributes) PolicySpec is the spec of the Policy resource.The spec includes multiple fields, where each field represents a different policy.Only one policy (field) is allowed. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) PolicySpec is the spec of the Policy resource.
+The spec includes multiple fields, where each field represents a different policy.
+Only one policy (field) is allowed. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only